-- Some Continuing Education courses have equivalent academic standing to courses offered within George Brown College post-secondary diplomas.
+Some Continuing Education courses have equivalent academic standing to courses offered within George Brown College post-secondary diplomas.
 Although the Continuing Education course code and the post-secondary course code differ, the learning outcomes are the same.
-This equivalency is indicated within the course description published in this course calendar (online and in print).
+You can determine if a Continuing Education course is equivalent to a full-time course by checking the web page for the Continuing Education course.
+(You can get to the course web page quickly by adding the course code to the end of our website URL as in this example: coned.georgebrown.ca/COMM1008).
+You must also consult with your full-time department co-ordinator to confirm that your chosen course meets the full-time course requirement prior to registering.

-- Copying directly from texts, the Internet and other sources without acknowledgment or using another's ideas as one's own is defined as plagiarism and is penalized as cheating.
+Copying directly from texts, the Internet and other sources without acknowledgment or using another's ideas as one's own is defined as plagiarism and is penalized as cheating.
 Plagiarized assignments are given a grade of F (0%), which may lead to a grade of F (0–49%) in that course.
-For an online tutorial on academic honesty, visit the You Quote It, You Note It interactive tutorial.
+For more information, visit the You Quote It, You Note It interactive tutorial.